targetattr keyword targets the attributes for which the access

 employeeNumber.
 This ACI is a

-operational attributes.
-It allows users to update operational attributes in their own entries,
+and operational attributes.
+It allows users to update operational attributes in their own

-and could be used for a number of malicious purposes, including:
+entries, and could be used for several malicious purposes, including:

 - A user could alter password policy state attributes to become exempt from password policy restrictions.